paulharter/blockmodel/README.md

 [[[3,0],[3,0],[3,0]],[[0,0],[0,0],[3,0]],[[2,0],[2,0],[2,0]]]
 ]
 ```
 This will create a 9x9 block of dirt with grass on top and a partly exposed block of diamond ore in the middle.
+(Note this method takes json encoded string not a python array.)

 ```python
 BlockModel.from_png(as_png, max_size=None)